What is Employer Branding? Why is it important?

 "Building a strong Employer Brand requires a good balance between internal and external employer branding.
 For example, if you only work with external Employer Branding, there is a risk that your existing staff feels overlooked or that the image you protray of yourself doesn't match what it's actually like to work for you.
 On the other hand, if you only work with internal Employer Branding, you risk limiting your ability to reach out to potential top candidates and making it difficult to fill open positions." - Amy Dyvelcrona, Employer Branding and Job advertising Specialist at We Select.

-Why is Employer Branding important?
+Why is Employer Branding important in 2025?

-1. You plan to grow
+1. You’re planning to grow

-How to get started with Employer Branding?
+How to get started with Employer Branding

 Getting started with Employer Branding can sometimes feel like a big and time-consuming process, but by continuously working data-driven and insight-based according to a clear strategy, you will be able to get started in no time: